go-compile/qrsecrets/readme.md

 - SHA3-256
 - SHA3-512

+## KDF Used for main Encryption

+This is used to encrypt your secret and thus needs to be the most secure.

+- HKDF-Argon2

 # KDFs

 QRsecrets doesn't allow the modification of the KDF on the Ciphertext section, but rather allows the KDF parameters to be modified.
 Using Argon2 and HKDF the key is derived.